TekPossible-Systems/aws-devops-study-lambda/README.md

 TODO: Add cert based authentication to the API GW and the client side requests.
 This is to protect the API gateway usage from an attacker.

-TODO: Fix mutlithreading in GUI so that parent properly kills all children recursively.
+TODO: Fix multithreading in GUI so that parent properly kills all children recursively.

 ![PANEL PICTURE](./img/gui.png)